Helmuth Plessner

-Helmuth Plessner (4 September 1892, Wiesbaden – 12 June 1985, Göttingen) was a German philosopher and sociologist, and a primary advocate of "philosophical anthropology".
+Helmuth Plessner (/de/; 4 September 1892 – 12 June 1985) was a German philosopher and sociologist, and a primary advocate of "philosophical anthropology".

 Life and career

 Plessner had an itinerant education in Germany between 1910 and 1920.
-He began studying medicine in Friedburg before moving on to zoology and philosophy in Heidelberg.
-In Göttingen, he studied phenomenology with Husserl, and finally wrote his "Habititationsschrift" under the guidance of Max Scheler.
-Plessner then held a professorship in Cologne from 1926 to 1933, when he was forced to resign his position because of Jewish ancestry on his father's side.
+He studied medicine at Freiburg University before moving on to zoology and philosophy at Heidelberg University.
+At Göttingen University, he studied phenomenology with Husserl, and finally earned his doctorate from Erlangen University in 1916 under Paul Hensel.
+He wrote his habilitation thesis at Cologne University under the guidance of Max Scheler.

+Plessner then held a professorship at Cologne from 1926 to 1933, when he was forced to resign his position because of Jewish ancestry on his father's side.
 Living in isolation, Plessner initially fled Germany to Istanbul.
 He returned to Europe at the invitation of Frederik Jacobus Johannes Buytendijk in the Netherlands.
 But when Germany invaded, he returned to living underground until 1946, when he was offered the chair in philosophy at the University of Groningen.
 In 1951, after seventeen years of exile from Germany, Plessner returned as the chair of Sociology in Göttingen.

 He was chairman from 1953 to 1959 of the Deutsche Gesellschaft für Soziologie.

 In 1959, he became foreign member of the Royal Netherlands Academy of Arts and Sciences.

 Philosophy

-His masterwork of Philosophical Anthropology is "Levels of Organic Life and the Human", which argues that the humans are 'naturally artificial beings' within living nature and attempts revocation of mind-body dualism.
-Plessner's biological framework conceptualizes human living in relation to plant and animal living, however much the human being becomes a cultural animal whose form of life can no longer by gauged strictly by, say, zoology or evolutionary psychology.
+His masterwork of philosophical anthropology is Levels of Organic Life and the Human (1928), which argues that the humans are 'naturally artificial beings' within living nature and attempts revocation of mind–body dualism.
+Plessner's biological framework conceptualizes human living in relation to plant and animal living, however much the human being becomes a cultural animal whose form of life can no longer be gauged strictly by, say, zoology or evolutionary psychology.